hadigilan/secular_increase_in_cash/README.md

 # Relative importance

 Although describing the surge in cash has been the subject of many studies, a major gap remains in the literature regarding the relative importance of the potential drivers.
-In the following paper, we study for the first time the relative importance of a selective set of factors which are proposed to descibe the phenomenon. this paper has been accepted to be presented at: Economics and Financial Technology Conference, University of Edinburgh, UK, Financial Management Association (FMA) European Conference, Aalborg University, Denmark, and Finance and Business Analytics Conference, Lefkada, Greece.
+For the first time, Movaghari et al. (2024) study the relative importance of a selective set of factors which are proposed to descibe the phenomenon.
+This paper presented at: _Economics and Financial Technology Conference_, University of Edinburgh, UK, _Financial Management Association_ (FMA) European Conference, Aalborg University, Denmark, and _Finance and Business Analytics Conference_, Lefkada, Greece.

-Movaghari, Hadi, Tsoukas, Serafeim and Vagenas-Nanos, Evangelos (2024).
-Corporate Cash Policy and Double Machine Learning.
-Internationl Journal of Finance and Economics.

 # R codes to implement DML
 The R code included in this project demonstrates the application of the double machine learning (DML) technique in the R programming language.